 The first line below the metadata block provides a header for the fields of each record.
-The field names are FEATURE\TYPE, CITYOBJECT\ID, and GML\ID\IN\FILE.
+The field names are FEATURE_TYPE, CITYOBJECT_ID, and GML_ID_IN_FILE.
 A single comma separates the fields.
 The records follow the header line.
 The meaning of the fields is as follows:

-• FEATURE_TYPE An uppercase string representing the type of the imported CityGML feature. • CITYOBJECT_ID The value of the ID column (primary key) of the CITYOBJECT table where the feature was inserted.
+• FEATURE_TYPE An uppercase string representing the type of the imported CityGML feature. • CITYOBJECT_ID The value of the ID column (primary key) of the CITYOBJECT table where the feature was inserted. • GML_ID_IN_FILE The original gml:id value of the feature in the input file (might differ in database due to import settings).